Entities. Semantic SEO. The Knowledge Graph. These are all essential components of modern SEO.

 One issue with keywords is that they are ambiguous by nature— a single keyword may reference more than one subject.
 The word cache, for example, could refer to the cache of a web browser, or a private weapons cache.

-Sometimes, a seed keyword it’s not enough.
+Sometimes, a seed keyword is not enough.
 You have to go deeper several levels to get more specific and find that user intent.

 Which brings us to our next topic: user intent.